grezniczek/redcap_survey_auth/README.md

   - _Successful attempts:_ Log entries will be produced for successful logins.
   - _All:_ Log entries will be produced for both types of events.

 - **Allow writing:** When this is enabled, the module can write data (as specified by the action tag parameters) to a (newly created) record before forwarding the user to the survey.
 Otherwise, no data is written to the record and the user is simply forwarded to the survey after successful authentiation.
-In any case, authentication is logged to the events table.
+Authentication attempts are logged according to the Logging setting, independently of Allow writing.
+Survey authentication logs include the submitted username, survey, instance, and outcome.

 - **Text displayed above username/password fields:** Optionally enter some prompt that is displayed to the survey user.